indykiss/DataStructures-Algos/Progress.md

 ## Methodology for counting algos:
 Found 70 by guesstimating/ counting commits from mid-Oct to end of Oct.
 1 commit = 1 problem.
 Found 40 uniq by comparing this repo at end of Oct with mid-Oct.
 See search tracker spreadsheet to check out list of uniq algos (just copied and pasted all the .js files from directory).
 Did ~120 code commits in Oct, more heavy in 2nd half of Oct.

-# ----------------------------------------------#

-# Upcoming:
-* Onsite #1 in April
-* Onsite #2 pushed to June.
-But probably bad, might need to reschedule back to being sooner depending on onsite #1

-# ----------------------------------------------#

-// To be deleted :
-If offer, email recruiter immediately.
-Drafted bc I will be all over the place mentally:
-"Hi!
-Sorry to be all over the place with scheduling.
-After our last connect, a recruiter at X co/ a FAANG reached out to start the process.
-Their timeline was really fast, so just had their onsite today.
-I think it went well, but haven't heard back yet.
-[Or just received offer from X].
-I know timelines can be tricky.
-I love your mission of "X" and loved chatting w/ your engineers.
-Super sorry to ask- but would it be possible to move onsite scheduled in June to be sooner?
-Maybe next week or the week after if possible?
-Pls let me know the soonest we can schedule.
-Thanks for your time XO"

-If not, no worries, keep studying for June.
-This is a moonshot.
-It's ok if I don't get it.
-Higher level than where I am.
-New field that I've never touched.
-Would be exciting!
-Would learn so much!
-But it's not the end of the world if not.